Immaculate Conception Church (Bronx): Parish history

 An Immaculate Conception parish church was around in 1892 for the German community, located at 151st Street, near Third Avenue.
 That, and other Immaculate Conceptions (on Manhattan's 14th Street and in Queens) are not connected with this parish.

-"In December 1902, Cardinal Farley assigned to the Rev. Joseph Cirincione the task of organizing the parish of the Immaculate Conception for the Italians of this neighborhood."
-In November 1903, Rev. Patrick J. Lennon succeeded in the pastorate and began the work of building a church, which was contributed to by Cardinal Farley, Msgr.
-Lavelle, and the Jesuits of St. Ignatius and St. Francis Xavier.
-That first church structure "was dedicated October 8, 1905.
+In December 1902, Cardinal John Farley assigned to Fr Joseph Cirincione the task of founded Immaculate Conception for the Italians of the neighborhood.
+In November 1903, Fr Patrick J. Lennon succeeded in the pastorate and began the work of building a church, which was contributed to by Farley, Msgr Michael J. Lavelle, and the Jesuits of St. Ignatius Church and St. Francis Xavier Church.
+The first church structure was dedicated October 8, 1905.
 It is situated on the corner of Maple and Briggs Avenues."
-In 1914, "the congregation numbers about 1,500, and the value of the church property is estimated at $23,000."